 - A/B testing: By segmenting users (more on this below) you can test how different types of users respond to your creative.
 Because automation does the heavy lifting, you can spend more time analyzing which variants result in the best messaging possible for your marketing strategy.

 - Segmentation: Automation allows you to efficiently group users based on contextual information in a way that is timely and cost-effective.
 Depending on your marketing requirements, users can be segmented by anything from device type to user demographics.
 This allows you to personalize, and, consequently, optimize the user experience.

-- Personalization: One of automation’s most powerful attributes is the ability to easily personalize engagements on a massive scale.
+- Personalization: One of automated performance marketing’s most powerful attributes is the ability to easily personalize engagements on a massive scale.
 This ranges from using the correct name for in-app messages to offering products that are hyper-relevant based on a user’s previous activity.
 Personalization is an essential way to increase engagement and reduce churn, giving the user a unique experience that directly appeals to their needs.

 Now that you know the most important ways in which automation can be used to aid your marketing efforts, it’s essential to understand how these can be performed.
 Below we have outlined some ideas and best practices for marketers wishing to automate their processes, with insight into how they help you achieve your marketing goals.

 1. Integrate data for a cohesive experience across multiple channels

 According to Marketo’s guide to creating an omnichannel experience, 72% of consumers would rather connect with brands and businesses through multiple channels, and 90% of buyers expect consistent interactions across all channels.
 It is now a user expectation for marketers to seamlessly guide their users across multiple channels with efficacy and ease, and this is only possible by successful data integration.
 It’s therefore essential for marketers to consider how their data needs to be integrated for the best possible path to purchase.